 Author: Mike Stines

-Cambodian cooking is very similar to Thai cooking, which shares the influence of Vietnam, China and Indonesia.
-It can be characterized by the uses of lemongrass, galangal, ginger, garlic and many fresh water fish.
+Cambodian cooking (including catfish) is very similar to Thai cooking, which shares the influence of Vietnam, China and Indonesia.